solidzone/mailmeteor-landing/_posts/2022-03-22-whats-new-march-2022.md

 ## Set fallback to variables

-From the ground up, Mailmeteor has always offered a way to personalize emails.
-It's so tied to mail merge solutions.
+From the ground up, Mailmeteor has always offered a way to personalize emails, that's an essential feature of most mail merge solutions.
 For example, if you have the first name of your recipients in your mailing list, you could personalize your emails to start like that:

 ```
 {% raw %}Hi {{ firstname }}, {% endraw %}
 ```

 But most of the time, mailing lists aren't completely perfect.
 You might miss the first name of some recipients.
-Or it's the `{%raw%}{{ company }}{%endraw%}`, or any other field that you want to use in your email.
-In these particular cases, we are introducing the concept of "fallback".
+Sometimes, you're missing the `{%raw%}{{ company }}{%endraw%}`, or any other field that you want to use in your email.
+In these particular cases, we are introducing the concept of "fallback variable".
 Here's what it looks like:

 ```
 {% raw %}Hi {{ firstname | there }}, {% endraw %}
 ```

 It's a small change.
 But it will make life so much easier for all of our users.
-It's available right now, both for users of the Google Sheets add-on as well as in the dashboard.
+Fallback variables are available right now, both for users of the Google Sheets add-on as well as in the dashboard.

 ## Import unsubscribers